Accenture/mercury-composable/guides/CHAPTER-1.md

 As shown in Figure 1, a composable application contains the following:

-1. *Flow adapter*: it listens to user API endpoints for onwards delivery to an event orchestrator.
+1. *Flow adapters*: Each flow adapter listens to requests for onwards delivery to an event manager.
-2. *Event orchestrator*: it sends events to a set of user functions for them to work together as an application.
+2. *Event Manager*: it sends events to a set of user functions for them to work together as an application.
 3. *User functions*: these are self-contained functions with clear input and output that are immutable.

 ### HTTP flow adapter